deepkamal121/spotifyCloneReact/README.md

   Song List:
     - FlatList of SongListItem Component
     - On click, write the song to context to indicate that is playing

+8. Play Widget
+  - Get the current song from Context
+  - Display current playing Song
+  - Always on screen, on top of the nav